Mywifi/swarm-book/book-mark.md

 concentrated at the service provider, control of the data remains decentralised and with the individual to which it pertains.
 And as a result, so does the power.
 Expect bad press

+# Swarm intro
+Swarm is a Web 3.0 stack that is decentralised, incentivised, and secured.
+In particular, the platform offers participants solutions for data storage, transfer, access, and authentication.
+These data services are more and more essential for economic interactions.
+By providing universal access to all for these services, with strong privacy guarantees and without borders or external restrictions, Swarm fosters the spirit of global voluntarism and represents the infrastructure for a self-sovereign digital society.